JoeFry15/bus-board/README.md

 # BusStopFinder

-This tool takes a postcode user input, searches the TFL data for the nearest bus stops and outputs the next arriving buses line ID, destination & arrival times.
+This tool takes a user inputted postcode, searches the TFL API for the nearest bus stops and outputs the next arriving bus services, destination, and time until arrival.

 ## Setup

-Run `npm start` to initiate
+Set up dependencies by running `npm install`

-install packages with `npm install`
+Run `npm start` to run the project